grizlibier/wcomf/README.md

 - Lore? (is being written)

-- New types of items: wands! (almost done)
+- New types of items: wands! (done)

-- New afflictions: burn, stun, and more! (halfway through)
+- New afflictions: burn, stun, and more! (done)

 - New monsters (in process)

-- Dodging, evasion, critical hits and critical misses (not started yet)
+- Dodging, evasion, critical hits (done)

-- New crafting recepes (not started yet)

 # Logs